alexsandroaoliveira/RP/README.md

-# RapidPay
+# RP

-RapidPay as a payment provider needs YOU to develop its new Authorization system and is willing to pay accordingly!
+RP as a payment provider needs YOU to develop its new Authorization system and is willing to pay accordingly!

 ## Table of Contents